HashNuke/heroku-buildpack-elixir/README.md

   * The full list of releases can be found here: https://github.com/elixir-lang/elixir/releases
   * The full list of branches can be found here: https://github.com/elixir-lang/elixir/branches

+Note: you should choose an Elixir and Erlang version that are [compatible with one another](https://hexdocs.pm/elixir/compatibility-and-deprecations.html#compatibility-between-elixir-and-erlang-otp).

 ## Usage